August 27, 2024

 Wandering baseline artifact

 Muscle tremor (or tension) artifact is a type of motion artifact.
-Usually it’s happening because your patient is cold and shivering.
-However, it can also happen when patients prop themselves up by their arms.
+Usually, it’s happening because your patient is cold and shivering.
+However, it can also happen when patients prop themselves up with their arms.

 12-Lead 1